 Snaps are a quick and easy closure for everything from garments to accessories and even home decor.
 ZJ Humbach shows you how to put snaps on fabric and even gives some additional fun ideas on how snaps can be used.

 ZJ starts by showing some of the different types and styles of snaps available on the market today.
 Snaps can be found in plain, basic varieties as well as more ornate or decorative varieties.
 The type of snap you choose to use can depend on where you plan to use the snap.
-On some garment projects snaps can be hidden, meaning smaller, less visible snaps are more ideal.
-However, snaps being used on some home decor sewing projects can be more decorative.
+Snaps can be hidden on some garment projects, meaning smaller, less-visible snaps are more ideal.
+However, snaps being used on some home-décor sewing projects can be more decorative.
 Another thing you may want to keep in mind when selecting snaps is how often a project is going to be washed.
 If you are making a project that is going to be laundered often, like a fun project learning how to make a fabric towel dispenser roll, you will want to make sure the snaps you use will hold up.